alexeyinkin/eb-1a/2-petition/README.md

 # How I Wrote my EB-1A Extraordinary Ability Green Card Petition which Was Approved on the First Attempt

-I spend 4 months full-time writing my petition starting on June 22, 2023, and filing it on November 30, 2023.
+I spent 4 months full-time writing my petition starting on June 22, 2023, and filing it on November 30, 2023.
 The petition was approved shortly after on December 14 without any additional requests.

-I'm not licensed to give a legal advice, so nothing here is a legal advice but just my experience.
+I'm not licensed to give legal advice, so nothing here is legal advice but just my experience.